Cysiuu/awesome-browsers/README.md

     - **[Yahoo!](https://www.yahoo.com/)** - A search engine that integrates news, mail, and entertainment content with its search capabilities, though its search results are powered by Bing.

-    - **[Yandex](https://yandex.com/)** - Popular in Russia, Yandex provides search, maps, and translation services, along with a variety of other tools tailored for Russian-speaking users.
     - **[Ecosia](https://www.ecosia.org/)** - An "eco-friendly" search engine that uses ad revenue to plant trees, aiming to make a positive environmental impact with every search.

 - ## Privacy-Focused Search Engines